 We have all heard horror stories about insurance companies being difficult to work with.
 Unfortunately, this is often the case for personal injury claims.
 Insurance companies are businesses, and their bottom line is to make money.

-Scenario: Let’s say you were in a car accident caused by the other driver.
+Suppose you were in a car accident caused by the other driver.
 You suffered an injury in the accident and had to miss two months of work.
 The other driver’s insurance company contacts you and offers you a settlement of $3,000.

 Damages are Significant

-Scenario: If you were in a car accident that left you paralyzed from the waist down, you would need to hire an expert witness to testify about your injuries.
+If you were in a car accident that left you paralyzed from the waist down, you would need to hire an expert witness to testify about your injuries.

 Litigation is Needed to Resolve the Claim

 You know this is insufficient to cover your damages, so you file a lawsuit.
 Your case eventually goes to trial, and the jury awards you $250,000.
 In this case, litigation was necessary to reach a fair settlement.

-Contact Baumgartner Law Firm
+Contact The Top-Rated Personal Injury Lawyers at Baumgartner Law Firm for Help!

-If you have been injured in an accident, it is crucial to understand the process and what you can expect.
+If you have been injured in an auto accident, it is crucial to understand the process and what you can expect.
 An experienced personal injury attorney can investigate your case, negotiate with the insurance company, and fight for the compensation you deserve.